-If you’re reading this, chances are you have decided to take on the major project of painting the exterior of your home yourselves.
+If you’re reading this, chances are you have decided to take on an exterior painting project yourself.
 It’s a big DIY project, so my hats are off to you.

-There are many things that need to be considered and completed before you just start painting the exterior of your home.
+Many things need to be considered and completed before you just start painting the exterior of your home.
 Planning and preparation are essential for painting the exterior of your home.

-Today I’m going to walk you through 9 things you need to do before you paint the exterior of your home.
+Today I’m going to walk you through our entire exterior paint prep process.
+And because everything is better in a list format, we’re narrowing it down to 10 things you need to do before you paint the exterior of your home.

 We recently decided to take on painting the exterior of our home and boy was it needed!
 We had put it off for FAR TOO long.

-After learning so much while we were painting the exterior of our home, we can’t wait to share it all with you and show you the VERY dramatic transformation soon!
+After learning so much while we were painting the exterior of our home, we can’t wait to share it all with you and show you the VERY dramatic transformation soon (UPDATE: See how the fresh coat of paint turned out here!!)

 Here’s the hideous before…